Jesley-benita/Blood-Donation-Management-Life-saver-/README.md

 # blood-donation
-project for blood donation management system
+project for blood donation management system login activity

 INSTALL ANDROID STUDIO WITH COMPILER AND USE THE CODE GIVEN.
 AFTER INSTALLING,CREATE A NEW PROJECT USING KOTLIN.